tuwilof/fitting/README.md

 ### s size

-In addition to the previous comand, you will learn the coverage json-schemas with task `rake fitting:documentation_responses[s]`
+In addition to the previous comand, you will learn the coverage(required) json-schemas with task `rake fitting:documentation_responses[s]`

 ```
 Fully conforming requests: